U Lead Leadership Conference

 This free conference features networking opportunities, a student keynote and several breakout sessions on various leadership topics.
 All students attending all conference sessions receive a certificate of achievement.
 Lunch and refreshments are provided during the conference.

 U Lead comes from an increased demand in leadership-focused programming.
 It is a supplement to the fall conference, We Lead, since it has similar goals and is open to any UW-Eau Claire student interested in leadership development.

-On Sunday, March 3, the University of Wisconsin-Eau Claire hosted the first U Lead Leadership Conference, welcoming over 60 student participants.
-Students had varying previous involvement, majors and year in school, with the two highest populations being freshmen (44%) and seniors (21%).
+On Sunday, March 2, the University of Wisconsin-Eau Claire hosted the second U Lead Leadership Conference, welcoming over 100 student participants.

-The conference opened with a keynote address by Jakob Broesch, a UW-Eau Claire senior majoring in Information Systems.
-Broesch discussed the concept of without why, what we do doesn't matter and finding motivation for why we pursue varying leadership opportunities.
+The conference opened with a keynote address by Brady Krien, a UW-Eau Claire senior majoring in English and economics.
+Krien discussed the concept of leading yourself, living the dream and building a team.

 In the evaluation survey, students were asked to comment on the overall experience and what they learned.

 - I loved the variety of the new ideas presented about leadership